endless-sky/endless-sky-assets/ui/README.md

-# endless-sky-assets

-The official asset directory for sprites in [Endless Sky](https://github.com/endless-sky/endless-sky).

-## Process for updating UI components:
+# Process for updating UI components:

 1. Use Inkscape to update the .svg
 2. Export to .png, be sure to configure DPI and anti-aliasing for export